tuub/kitodo-mediaserver/doc/Configuration-file.md

   * `filePathPattern` (string: URL path): The URL path to use for the file server. `/files/{workId}/**` will work for an URL like *http://<span>d</span>omain.de/files/ABC123/...*.
   * `caching` (bool): `true` or `false` - Enable or disable caching of produced derivatives.
   * `cachePath` (string: filesystem path): Path to the cache files.
 The folder needs write permissions from the fileserver process.
   * `convertAction` (string: Spring bean): A Spring Action Bean defining the convert action.
 By default there are two convert actions available for on-demand single file conversion: `onDemandIMSingleFileConvertAction`, using ImageMagick or GraphicsMagick shell command, and `onDemandAwtPdfboxSingleFileConvertAction` using an internal conversion implementation in Java.
 The widely tested ImageMagick variant might be more stable.
-The Java implementaion is faster and with `onDemandAwtPdfboxSingleFileConvertAction` you can create searchable PDF/A-1b files using your OCR texts.
+The Java implementation is faster and with `onDemandAwtPdfboxSingleFileConvertAction` you can create searchable PDF/A-1b files using your OCR texts.
   * `cacheClearCron` (string: UNIX Cron format): If scheduling is used this is the schedule in [UNIX cron](https://en.wikipedia.org/wiki/Cron) format like `0 5 2 * * *`.
   * `cacheClearSince` (int: seconds): File that are touched since this value should be deleted by a cache clear run.
   * `allowedNetworks` (map: IP subnets): Contains multiple IP subnet definitions defining the access level for a work.
 Every work can have one network.
-There are two default networks: `global: 0.0.0.0/0,::/0` allows access from everywhere. `disabled: 0.0.0.0/32,::/128` disables access for everyone. `disabled` also allows to set a comment and to create a reduced METS/MODS file with less informations about the work.
+There are two default networks: `global: 0.0.0.0/0,::/0` allows access from everywhere. `disabled: 0.0.0.0/32,::/128` disables access for everyone. `disabled` also allows to set a comment and to create a reduced METS/MODS file with less information about the work.
   * `disabledWorkImagePath` (String: filesystem path): A path to a image file which is used as placeholder for disabled works.

 * **`conversion`**: